eliransapir/bose-soundtouch/README.md

-AirPlay and Bose SoundTouch scripts
+# AirPlay and Bose SoundTouch scripts

+Tap into [Daniel Bahls](http://www.danielbahl.dk/) awesome scripts for Bose SoundTouch and Apple AirPlay.
+I use this GitHub-project to publish scripts and code for improving my life with AirPlay.

 ===============

-This GitHub contains awesome scripts for Bose SoundTouch and Apple AirPlay by Daniel Bahl
+This GitHub contains

 ===============

-* iTunes-AirPlay.scpt
+* **iTunes-AirPlay.scpt**

 This is a simple AppleScript for controlling iTunes and AirPlay.

 This script can be used with all AirPlay-devices including Bose SoundTouch, AirPort Express etc.